 - Purchase the complete Expat Arrivals Angola Guide (PDF)

-With one of the most economically unequal societies in the world, many new arrivals will find that the contrast between the 'haves' and 'have-nots' is one of the biggest causes of culture shock in Angola.
+With one of the most economically unequal societies in the world, Angola's contrast between the haves and have-nots is one of the biggest causes of culture shock here.

 Inequality in Angola

-With much of the population living without access to clean water and electricity, or adequate healthcare and schools, inequality is a reality throughout Angola.
+With much of the population living without access to clean water and electricity, or adequate healthcare and schools, inequality is a reality throughout the country.

-That said, for the rich and connected, Luanda is an El Dorado-like place.
-The pot-holed streets are jammed with an astounding array of expensive cars taking their owners to exquisite restaurants overlooking marinas full of yachts and luxury speedboats.
+On the other hand, Luanda is an El Dorado-like place for the rich and connected.
+The pot-holed roads are jammed with an astounding array of expensive cars taking their owners to exquisite restaurants overlooking marinas full of yachts and luxury speedboats.
 In contrast, the streets are also home to groups of children willing to wash cars in exchange for something to eat, and people scraping together a meagre income to survive.

 Language barrier in Angola